Chiropractic Care

 Advanced-Practice Chiropractic Care

-In addition to his other qualifications, Dr. Pendleton holds a homeopathic medicine and anesthetic injection certification from the State of New Mexico.
-When standard chiropractic care is ruled out as an effective treatment or it is decided that a combination of treatments is required, he only uses therapeutic injections with the patient's full consent.
+In addition to his other qualifications, Dr. Pendleton holds an Advanced Practice Certification from the State of New Mexico, which allows him limited prescriptive rights and access to certain injection therapies.
+These include trigger point injections and prolotherapy-style injections.
+When standard chiropractic care is ruled out as an effective treatment, or when a combination of treatments is required, he uses therapeutic injections only with the patient's full consent.